haroldl/clip/README.md

 clip
 ====

 clip is an aspiring Python implementation written in Haskell that generates Common Lisp which can then be compiled to, say, x86 machine code.
 The premise is that Python as a language is a subset of Common Lisp, and that since there are already sophisticated compilers available for Common Lisp we should be able to piggyback on their hard work in order to improve performance of Python programs over interpreters or byte code execution.

-Programming languages aren't slow, implementations are.
-Neither are programming languages interpreted or compiled, implementations are.

 Wins
 ====

 * Tail call optimization
 * Native machine code execution
+* Multi-threaded code with no GIL

 Flow
 ====